Don’t Risk Rejection at the Airport

 What We Need From You

-To prepare compliant DG documentation, please provide:
+To prepare compliant DG documentation, please provide the following:

 - Safety Data Sheet (SDS): Current SDS from the manufacturer (must be less than 5 years old)